 What is Backyards for Wildlife?

-Backyards for Wildlife is a regional program that supports and recognises the efforts of owners of smaller bushland blocks to preserve local wildlife habitat and link wildlife corridors in the urban environment.
+Backyards for Wildlife is a regional program that supports and recognises the efforts of owners of small bushland blocks to preserve local wildlife habitat and link wildlife corridors in the urban environment.

-Backyards for Wildlife have a variety of native plants - grasses, groundcovers, shrubs and trees - that provide food and habitat for native animals.
+Backyards for Wildlife properties contain a variety of native plants - grasses, groundcovers, shrubs and trees - that provide food and habitat for native animals.

-If you have an interest in native plants and animals and you would like to do the right things to help attract and keep wildlife in your area, then Backyards for Wildlife may be suitable for you.
+If you have an interest in native plants and animals and you would like to help attract and keep wildlife in your area, then Backyards for Wildlife may be suitable for you.

-Membership of Backyards for Wildlife is free, voluntary and non-binding, but requires assessment against specific criteria.
+Backyards for Wildlife membership is free, voluntary and non-binding, but requires assessment against specific criteria.